 - Tesla’s revenue skyrocketed to $53.8 billion in 2021.

 What makes Tesla cars unique, and what’s the company’s market share?

 1. When was Tesla founded?
 In 2003, the early years of the new millennia.

 Namely, in 2003, a team of engineers set out to prove that electric cars could, in fact, be better than gasoline cars — hence, Tesla was born.

 What’s more, today, the company goes beyond electric cars and manufactures storage and clean energy generation products.

 2. In August 2020, Tesla’s market capitalization reached $270 billion.

-Thanks to this, Elon Musk — the man who owns Tesla — became a centibillionaire with a net worth of over $100 billion; not bad for a company that was once a part of the 30 million startups in the US.
+Thanks to this, Elon Musk — the man who owns Tesla — became a centibillionaire with a net worth of $282 billion (as of April, 2022).
+Not bad for a company that was once a part of the 31 million startups in the US.